 The total consideration and related allocation to the tangible and identifiable intangible assets acquired and liabilities assumed for the acquisitions of Ramona Research and Moritz Aerospace is not material or significant to the Company's condensed consolidated financial statements.
 The operating results of Ramona Research and Moritz Aerospace were included in the Company's results of operations from the effective acquisition dates.
 The amount of net sales and earnings of Ramona Research and Moritz Aerospace included in the Condensed Consolidated Statements of Operations is not material.
-Had the Ramona Research and Moritz Aerospace acquisitions been consummated as of November 1, 2010, net sales, net income from consolidated operations, net income attributable to HEICO, and basic and diluted net income per share attributable to HEICO shareholders on a pro forma basis for the six and three months ended April 30, 2012 and 2011 would not have been materially different than the reported amounts.
+Had the Ramona Research and Moritz Aerospace acquisitions been consummated as of November 1, 2010, net sales, net income from consolidated operations, net income attributable to HEICO, and basic and diluted net income per share attributable to HEICO shareholders on a pro forma basis for the nine and three months ended July 31, 2012 and 2011 would not have been materially different than the reported amounts.

 As part of the purchase agreements associated with certain prior year acquisitions, the Company may be obligated to pay additional purchase consideration based on the acquired subsidiary meeting certain earnings objectives following the acquisition.
 For acquisitions consummated prior to fiscal 2010, the Company accrues an estimate of additional purchase consideration when the earnings objectives are met.
-During the second quarter of fiscal 2012, the Company, through HEICO Electronic, accrued \$10.1 million of additional purchase consideration related to a prior year acquisition for which the earning objectives were met in fiscal 2012.
-During the second quarter of fiscal 2011, the Company, through HEICO Electronic, paid \$4.1 million of such additional purchase consideration, which was accrued as of October 31, 2010, using cash provided by operating activities and also accrued \$1.3 million of additional purchase consideration related to a prior year acquisition for which the earnings objectives were met during fiscal 2011.
-The amount accrued in fiscal 2012 and the amounts paid and accrued in fiscal 2011 were based on a multiple of the respective subsidiary's earnings relative to target and were not contingent upon the former shareholders of the respective acquired entity remaining employed by the Company or providing future services to the Company.
+During the third quarter of fiscal 2012, the Company, through HEICO Electronic, paid \$10.1 million of such additional purchase consideration using cash provided by operating activities.
+During the second and third quarters of fiscal 2011, the Company, through HEICO Electronic, paid \$4.1 million and \$1.3 million, respectively, of such additional purchase consideration using cash provided by operating activities.
+During the third quarter of fiscal 2011, HEICO Electronic accrued \$1.2 million of additional purchase consideration related to a prior year acquisition for which the earnings objectives were met during fiscal 2011.
+The amount paid in fiscal 2012 and the amounts paid and accrued in fiscal 2011 were based on a multiple of the respective subsidiary's earnings relative to target and were not contingent upon the former shareholders of the respective acquired entity remaining employed by the Company or providing future services to the Company.
 Accordingly, these amounts represent an additional cost of the respective entity recorded as additional goodwill.
-Information regarding additional contingent purchase consideration may be found in Note 12, Commitments and Contingencies.